LLNL/Umpire/docs/sphinx/features/device_allocators.rst

 call stacks can become quite complex.
 Users can instead use this function to obtain it inside whichever host or device function they need.

-Under the hood, the :class:`umpire::get_device_allocator` uses global arrays which can be accessed by both the host and device.
-The global array is indexed by DeviceAllocator ID, which is returned by :class:`DeviceAllocator::getID()`.
-Because we are using global arrays on host and device, the arrays need to be "set up" after at least one DeviceAllocator has been created, but before any kernels which use a DeviceAllocator are called.
-This process is done by calling the ``UMPIRE_SET_UP_DEVICE_ALLOCS()`` macro.
-This just ensures that the host and device global arrays are updated and pointing at the same memory.

 .. note::
-   In order to use the full capabilities of the DeviceAllocator, relocatable device code must be enabled.
+   In order to use the full capabilities of the DeviceAllocator, relocatable device code (RDC) must be enabled.
+If RDC is not enabled, users must manually call the ``UMPIRE_SET_UP_DEVICE_ALLOCATORS()`` macro after at least one DeviceAllocator is created.
+This macro ensures that the host and device memory are set up properly.
+If RDC is enabled, then the DeviceAllocator helper functions will take care of this automatically and no manual call is necessary.

 Resetting Memory on the DeviceAllocator
 ---------------------------------------